nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 NVDA's `extensionPoints` module, allows code in different parts of NVDA, or in add-ons, to perform tasks such as:

-* Be notified when an action occurs or a state is changed.
+* Being notified when an action occurs or a state is changed.
 * Receive, as part of being notified, variables related to the action or changed state.
 * Cancel or alter an action NVDA was going to take, based upon certain conditions.
 * Modify data that NVDA is using (such as changing speech sequences or braille, before they are spoken or brailled).